 In Power BI service, the report editor is only available in Editing View.
 To open a report in Editing view, you must be a report owner.

-The Power BI report editor is made up of 3 panes: Fields, Visualizations, and Filters, plus the top navigation bar and the report canvas.
+The Power BI report editor is made up of 3 sections:

-The panes on the left side, Visualizations and Filters, control what your visualizations look like -- type, colors, filtering.
-And the pane on the right side, Fields, control the underlying data being used in the visualizations.
+There are 3 panes visible when you first open a report: Visualizations, Filters, and Fields.
+The panes on the left side, Visualizations and Filters, control what your visualizations look like -- type, colors, filtering, formatting.
+And the pane on the right side, Fields, manages the underlying data being used in the visualizations.

 The content displayed in the report editor varies by selections you make in the report canvas.
 For example, when you select an individual visual,

-To remove a field from the visualization, select the field and click the X.
+To remove a field from the visualization, select the X to the right of the field name.

 For more information, see Add visualizations to a Power BI report

-Select the paintbrush icon to display customization options.
+Select the paint roller icon to display the Format pane.